InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/verify-foundry.md

 Visit the network explorer URL from the verification output.
 Then select the "Contract" tab.
 Then select the "Code" sub-tab.
-Previously there was only "ByteCode" available, and now "Code", "Compiler", and "ABI" are also available.
+Previously, there was only "ByteCode" available, and now "Code", "Compiler", and "ABI" are also available.

 Still within the "Contract" tab, select the "Read/Write contract" sub-tab.
-Previously this did not exist, but now you can interact with every smart contract function directly from the block explorer.
+Previously, this did not exist, but now you can interact with every smart contract function directly from the block explorer.

 ## Next steps